kanae367/nimbly/README.md

 # Nimbly

-I don't know want to say about the website.
+I don't know what to say about the website.

 ## Functionality of the project